korsarNek/korsarNek/source/_posts/GameJam-en.md

 {% endgi %}
 </div>

 Here you can see how the AnimationTree is structured, it looks very similar different engines.
 It is a node-based editor in which animations can be linked together in different ways to create a final animation.
 On the left you can see the "idle", "running", "aim" and "dying" animations that have been linked to a transition.
 This allows you to control which of the animations is currently active and that it also interpolates between the animations over a predefined period of time, when switching between them.
 The animations can be interrupted at any point, not just at the end of an animation.
-With "running" there is also a time scale in between, so the animation can be sped up or slowed down, if we link this to the character's movement speed, the animation is played faster if the character moves faster.
+With "running" there is also a timescale in between, so the animation can be sped up or slowed down, if we link this to the character's movement speed, the animation is played faster if the character moves faster.

 If you change an animation via the transition, only this animation is played, either in an endless loop or, as with "dying", once and then the last animation frame is held.
 With OneShots, an animation can start and at the end of the animation it automatically returns to the previous animation.
 So if someone is hit, the corresponding animation is played once and then it would automatically return to the idle animation that is linked as "in" for the OneShot.